Dion's

-Dion’s is a privately owned chain of pizza restaurants based in Albuquerque, New Mexico.
-As of 2020 Dion’s operates 25 restaurants; 20 in New Mexico, 2 in Texas, and 3 in Colorado.
+Dion’s is a privately owned group of pizza restaurants based in Albuquerque, New Mexico.
+As of 2024 Dion’s operates 28 restaurants; 22 in New Mexico, 3 in Texas, and 3 in Colorado.

 History

 Dion’s was founded in 1978 by Jon Patten and Bill Scott, long time childhood friends from Birmingham, Michigan.
 The pair moved to New Mexico and bought a small pizzeria called New York Pizza in Albuquerque with the intention of converting it to a Greek restaurant.
 The name for their new place was going to be ‘Dionysus’, the name of the Greek god of the grape harvest and wine.
 When the two received the bid for their new sign, they decided to shorten the name to "Dion's" so that they could save money.

 Upon opening, the Greek menu was mildly successful but the customers frequently requested pizza.
 This quickly became the focal point of the menu.
 Today their Greek salad is the only vestige of the original menu.
 Jon and Bill did not have any experience in the restaurant business and neither of them had a business background.
-They learned their trade as they developed it, gathering help and advice where ever they could.
+They learned their trade as they developed it, gathering help and advice wherever they could.